Stop working in your Google Ads. Start working on them.

 You're either ahead of the curve or behind it.
 There's no middle ground with platform changes this significant.
 I've watched businesses struggle when they refused to adapt to automation trends like Smart Bidding when it first rolled out.

-Working IN Your Account vs Working ON Your Account
+What's the Difference Between Working IN Your Account vs Working ON Your Account?

-The E-Myth principle applied to Google Ads.
-Michael Gerber's insight about working in your business versus on your business maps perfectly to how advertising has changed.
+Working IN your account means daily tactical management - working ON your account means strategic data architecture.
+Michael Gerber's E-Myth principle about working in your business versus on your business maps perfectly to how advertising has changed.

 Working IN your account looks like: